Filtered instanton Floer homology and the homology cobordism group: Computation for a hyperbolic 3-manifold

 We first fix the presentation of the group $\pi_1(E(5_2))$ as $\langle x, y \mid [y,x^{-1}]^2x = y[y,x^{-1}]^2 \rangle$, where a meridian and longitude are expressed as $x$ and $[x,y^{-1}]^2[y,x^{-1}]^2$, respectively.
 Then the Riley polynomial and $A$-polynomial of $5_2$ are given by

 Here, one sees that there are 8 conjugacy classes of non-trivial $\SU(2)$-representations of $\pi_1(S^3_{-1/2}(5_2))$ as drawn in Figure~\ref{fig:RepSp}.
-Indeed, the computer found 8 candidates of representations, and for the true representation $\rho$ close to each candidate, if it exists, then we can check that $H^1(S^3_{-1/2}(5_2); \su_{{\Ad}\circ\rho}) = 0$.
-On the other hand, the Casson invariant of $S^3_{-1/2}(5_2)$ is equal to $-4$.
-Thus, there are $|-4|\times 2$ representations.
+Strictly speaking, these are candidates of representations because of a numerical computation.
+Assume that some of them do not give representations.
+Then there exists a non-trivial representation $\rho$ close to one of the candidates such that $H^1(S^3_{-1/2}(5_2); \su_{{\Ad}\circ\rho}) \neq 0$ since the Casson invariant of $S^3_{-1/2}(5_2)$ is equal to $-4$ and $|-4|\times 2=8$.
+Here, since $\rho$ is non-abelian, we have $\rank_\R \partial_1 =3$ in the chain complex

+obtained from the above presentation of $\pi_1(E(5_2))$.
+It follows from the Mayer-Vietoris exact sequence and Poincar\'e-Lefschetz duality that $\rank_\R \partial_2 \leq 1$.
+On the other hand, we can see that this inequality does not hold for the 8 candidates by the computer.
+Therefore, they correspond to true representations.

 The following computation is based on Mathematica.
 Since $\deg_u \phi = 3$, one gets the explicit solutions $u_1(t), u_2(t), u_3(t)$ of $\phi(t,u) = 0$.
 We take 8 paths as illustrated in Figure~\ref{fig:tPlanePath} and apply \Cref{KK} to these paths.
 Note that some paths start from a root of the Alexander polynomial $\Delta_{5_2}(t)$ of $5_2$, and for these paths we use \cite[Lemma~5.3]{Fr82} to compute integrals.
 The result of the computation is listed in Table~\ref{tab:SU2reps}.